Famous Cemeteries of The United States

 Visitors to Alexander Hamilton’s tomb leave coins in remembrance of his influence on the country’s fledgling economy.

-The Trinity Uptown Cemetery was built in 1842 on large stretch of land purchased form American naturalist John James Audubon who is buried in the churchyard.
+One of the most historic cemeteries in the United States, the Trinity Uptown Cemetery was built in 1842 on a large stretch of land purchased from American naturalist John James Audubon who is buried in the churchyard.

 It is also the final resting place of three New York City mayors including Edward Koch, deceased in 2013.